 Research has shown that spirituality and one's faith is an essential part of healing.
 I view therapy as a partnership between you, me and God.
 That being said, I respect your right to choose a secular approach.
 You define the problem areas to be worked on; I use my knowledge and experience to help you make the changes you want to make.
 Together, we will develop a mutually acceptable plan.
 Psychotherapy is not like visiting a medical doctor. *It requires your best efforts to make the changes necessary to reach your goals.
-I will ask you to do some homework assignments outside of therapy such as writing in a journal, practicing a new skill, monitoring your thoughts to deepen your learning, and/or reading a book or reviewing handout materials.
+I will ask you to do some homework assignments outside of therapy such as writing in a journal, completing a workbook, practicing a new skill, monitoring your thoughts to deepen your learning, and/or reading a book or reviewing handout materials.

 During the course of therapy, I am likely to draw on various psychological approaches according to the problem that is being treated and my assessment of what will best benefit you.
 Sometimes family of origin issues have caused great emotional pain and need to be resolved before one can move on.
 I will help you identify losses, examine contradictions to your values and beliefs and help you realize how your coping reactions have caused you more loss and pain.
 You may be challenged to work on important relationships in your life to improve the quality and depth of these relationships.
 You will be encouraged to take healthy risks to change behaviors that no longer work for you.
 Successful therapy requires your best efforts.
 Effective treatment will restore your emotional, mental, relational and spiritual health.

 Explanation of Therapy Approaches

 Cognitive Behavior Therapy (CBT): a psychotherapy that focuses on changing thinking processes by identifying and challenging distorted and negative thinking, problem solving and skill building.